Chart Color Schemes

 Wooroloo is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Wooroloo's dwelling structure, as per the latest Census, consisted of 98.9% houses and 1.1% other dwellings.
-In comparison, Perth metro had 94.8% houses and 5.1% other dwellings.
-Home ownership in Wooroloo was 35.8%, similar to Perth metro's level.
-Mortgaged dwellings accounted for 56.0%, while rented ones were at 8.2%.
-The median monthly mortgage repayment in the area was $1,686, lower than Perth metro's average of $1,950 and Australia's national average of $1,863.
-The median weekly rent figure in Wooroloo was recorded as $360, higher than Perth metro's $330 but still below the national average of $375.
+Wooroloo's dwelling structure, as per the latest Census, consisted of 98.9% houses and 1.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Perth metro's 94.8% houses and 5.1% other dwellings.
+Home ownership in Wooroloo was at 35.8%, similar to Perth metro's level, with the rest being mortgaged (56.0%) or rented (8.2%).
+The median monthly mortgage repayment in the area was $1,686, below Perth metro's average of $1,950.
+Median weekly rent in Wooroloo was recorded at $360, compared to Perth metro's $330.
+Nationally, Wooroloo's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing